Marko-S-O/SimpleGymTracker/UserInstructions.md

         -   If there is a differing active workout or current program in the local storage and server, the newer one is selected.
 Data of the older one is lost.
     -   Merged data is immediately saved to both local storage and server to keep it synchronized over time.

-Authentication and authorization
+# Security

+**The app is not intended to store personal or sensitive data.** Never submit such information in the system and use an anonymous username in account setup.

-In setup, user gives a username and password.
-This information is used to create authentication information that is used authenticate server data retrieval and storage.
+In setup, user gives a username and password that are used to create authentication information that is used to secure server data retrieval and storage.
 Authentication in an individual device does not expire.

-Troubleshooting
+# Troubleshooting

 -   If you want to change to another user account in a device, you currently need to clear the app cache in Android settings or clear the data of the app in browser settings.
 -   Bugs or issues can be reported to the author: marko@orasaari.com